pandas-dev/pandas/doc/source/computation.rst

    r = s.rolling(window=60)
    r

-These object provide tab-completion of the avaible methods and properties.
+These object provide tab-completion of the available methods and properties.

 .. code-block:: ipython